Honda CB350 vs Classic 350 – here are some key features that makes the H’ness a better package than the insane Royal Enfield seller…

 Unlike its competition, the CB350 gets some modern technology on board.
 It is equipped with ‘Honda Smartphone Voice Control System’ (HSVCS), a complete Bluetooth ecosystem supporting features such as navigation, music playback, etc, which is not present on the Classic 350.

 While the competition still manages with the outdated halogen bulbs for lighting, the CB350 comes with an all-LED lighting package.
 The headlight, tail-light, and the indicators – all get LEDs, making the bike future-proof.

-The CB350 comes with the segment-first ‘selectable torque control system’.
-Though we would be very interested to understand how would this work on bike with only 30 Nm of torque, but it must be a nice to have feature.
+The CB350 comes with segment-first ‘selectable torque control system’.
+Though you may question – “Does a 30 Nm motorcycle need torque control?” but there is nothing wrong in trying it out – a nice to have feature.

 Then comes the slipper clutch!
-No production Royal Enfield comes with a slipper clutch and the CB350 should, then, be easier to ride with a lighter and more efficient clutch action.
+No sub-500cc production Royal Enfield comes with a slipper clutch and the CB350 is, then, a lot easier to ride with a lighter and more efficient clutch action.